What is a Chiller?

 A chiller can be widely used in many fields, including industrial field, chemical field, construction field, people’s life and so on.

 In industrial field, a chiller can provide cooling energy for the working system to help the working processes.
 It is usually used as a part of a whole system.
-In chemical field, a chiller always is the cold source to provide cooling energy for some experiments.
+In chemical field, a chiller is always the cold source to provide cooling energy for some experiments.